Planning your School Sports Day

 5 day Olympic Sports Week

-The standard 1 day Sports Day is quite straight forward and easy to organise with a carousel of class activities in the morning followed by whole-school races in the afternoon.
+The standard 1 day Sports Day is quite straightforward and easy to organise with a carousel of class activities in the morning followed by whole-school races in the afternoon.
 We recommend the children compete in their ‘houses’ to give all pupils a fair chance to gather points towards their team, regardless of age and ability.
 Our resources will guide you through everything you need to deliver a fun festival of events.

 If you really want to go for it, you could follow our Olympic Sports Day/Week programme!
 Our resources require full investment of time, particularly from the PE Coordinator, but wow what an event!
 There are options of a 1 day event or 5 day event, but both require a degree of time and effort.